After Placement of Dental Implants

 Control of Swelling

 Swelling is a normal occurrence after surgery.
 To minimize swelling, apply an ice pack, or a plastic bag or towel filled with ice, on the cheek in the area of surgery.
+Place a barrier between the ice pack and the skin.
 Apply the ice continuously, as much as possible, for the first 48 hours.
 After 48 hours, if you still have swelling, place moist warm packs to the outside of the face.

 Drink plenty of fluids, especially the first day.
 Avoid hot liquids or food while you are numb.
 Soft food and liquids should be eaten on the day of surgery.
 Return to a normal diet as soon as possible unless otherwise directed.Do not chew directly over the implant area until the final crown restoration is complete.
 (This may be 2-4 months after your implant(s) have been placed).
 Avoid sharp foods such as chips, nuts, sunflower seeds, and popcorn that may lodge in the surgical site(s).
 Avoid smoking and chewing tobacco for 5-7 days following surgery.